 For many, this is not their first crisis.

-Since the beginning of 2014, millions of Iraqis have been displaced from their homes.
-While millions of others remain in their homes, living in fear and trapped in regions controlled by violent extremists.
+Since the beginning of 2014, more than 3 million Iraqis have been displaced from their homes.
+Those returning to their areas of origin are facing a number of critical protection issues, living in fear and trapped in regions controlled by violent extremists.

 UN High Commissioner for Refugees at Al-Khadra refugee camp, Iraq